Beef Cattle and Calves Standards

 4.6.11 Weaning beef calves at less than six months of age is prohibited (see 4.6.16).

-4.6.12 The average weaning age of beef calves in the herd must be eight months.
+4.6.12 The average weaning age of beef calves in the herd must be a minimum of seven months.

 4.6.13 – 4.6.15 Not allocated.